 How do you see a glacier in Alaska?

-In Juneau you can visit Mendenhall Glacier from one of viewpoints at the Mendenhall Glacier Park or by going by helicopter and landing on top.
+In Juneau, you can visit Mendenhall Glacier from one of the viewpoints at the Mendenhall Glacier Park or by going by helicopter and landing on top.
 There are many tours that can take you to view glaciers in Juneau and Skagway.

 Whilst I was cruising Alaska this time I went on a boat tour that took us up close to Dawes Glacier in Endicott Arm Fjord.
 This was on scenic cruising day, you could see Dawes Glacier from the ship, but not as close.
 So this why I took the tour.